-AGA Demonstrator Na Hansell shares her recipe and tips for cooking a delicious pizza on the AGA.
+AGA Demonstrator Naomi Hansell shares her recipe and tips for cooking a delicious pizza on the AGA.

 Makes six 8-inch snack-size pizzas or two AGA baking tray size pizzas.

 500g strong white bread or pizza flour

 1-2 tbsp coarse polenta for use with a peel or paddle